-Uploading data to a webserver Part 2 – C/C++ and sockets
+Uploading data to a webserver Part 2 – C/C++ and sockets alternative

 Back in Part 1, I demonstrated an example of uploading data to a webserver with cURL.
 The thing that bugged me was, however, that this used external libraries which can be annoying to deploy with.
-One option is to statically link the cURL libraries, which will make it huge, but I decided to go native and give Winsock a go.
+One option is to statically link the cURL libraries, which will make it huge, but I decided to go native in Windows and give Winsock a go.

-Working from the example in Part 1, one of the first things to do is to remove any reference to cURL.
+Working from the example in Part 1, one of the first things I decided to do was to remove any reference to cURL.
 Actually, the only place you need to really do this in the previous example would be in the function where you actually upload the string (and, of course, any library or header reference).
 With that out of the way, we now need to make a socket (which, on Windows, you should only need to use winsock.h and Ws2_32.lib to achieve).

 if (WSAStartup(MAKEWORD(2, 0), &wsaData) != 0)